 My mind is a raging torrent, flooded with rivulets of thought, cascading into a waterfall of praise and compliments!

-“Funny” doesn’t even begin to describe how great this film is.
+“Funny” doesn’t even begin to describe this film.
 It’s broad in its gags, but sharp in its wit.
 The one-liners come fast – so fast in fact, that it seems that one is still laughing at a hilarious line when the next one comes down.
 The acting is wonderful all around, particularly Cleavon Little, Gene Wilder and Harvey Korman.

 Blazing Saddles is probably the most brilliant movie co-writer and director Mel Brooks has ever made.
 While films like Young Frankenstein, Spaceballs and Robin Hood: Men in Tights are awesome in their own way, Blazing Saddles is the apex of Brooks’ career – transcending its own time and genre to become a film that speaks to the culture, and making us take a good, long look at ourselves.
 And it’s a comedy!